LaurentRDC/personal-website/posts/autocenter.md

 plt.tight_layout()
 ```

-We can put the two steps together and determine a pixel-perfect center:
+We can put the two steps together:

 ```{.python .matplotlib}
 from skued import diffread, autocenter